≡ ▼

 Eigenvalues are an important concept in many areas of applied sciences, enginering, physics, statistics and computer science.
 In modal analysis, they can represent natural vibration frequencies.
 In dynamic analysis, they can be used to understand the stability of a system.
 In statistics, specifically principal component analysis, eigenvectors and eigenvalues of a dataset's covariance matrix can help a researcher understand the directions and magnitudes of maximum variance.

-The L_EIGENVALUE function uses the QR algorithm[1,2] to attempt to make the matrix A converge to an upper triangular matrix U, called the Schur form of A, where A=QUQ-1 and Q is the orthogonal (QT=Q-1) matrix found from QR decomposition using the L_QR function.
+The EIGENVALUE function uses the QR algorithm[1,2] to attempt to make the matrix A converge to an upper triangular matrix U, called the Schur form of A, where A=QUQ-1 and Q is the orthogonal (QT=Q-1) matrix found from QR decomposition using the QR function.
 At each iteration we calculate Anew = Ak = RkQk, which is hopefully closer to U. This algorithm is trying to make the lower off-diagonal elements of Ak equal to 0.
 If successful, then the diagonal elements of Ak (U) will be the eigenvalues.

 Warning